bigfive-org/bigfive-web/web/posts/en/sigmund_freud.md

 ### The Development of Psychoanalysis

 Freud's journey into the depths of the human psyche began in earnest during his collaboration with Josef Breuer.
-Together, they worked on the case of Anna O., a patient suffering from what was then termed "hysteria."
+Together, they worked on the case of Anna O., a patient suffering from what was then termed "hysteria." (from Greek hystera, which means womb).
 Through this case, Freud developed the idea that talking about one's problems could alleviate psychological distress.
 This concept, known as the "talking cure," became a cornerstone of psychoanalytic theory.
+In the 2011 fictional drama movie “A Dangerous Method”  directed by David Cronenberg we meet Sigmund Freud (Viggo Mortensen) and Carl Jung (Michael Fassbender) practicing “the talking cure” on their patient Sabina Spielrein (Keira Knightley).
+Sabina Spielrein later obtained her doctorate in psychiatry (where she contributed to developing the field of psychoanalysis).
 In 1895, Freud and Breuer published "Studies on Hysteria,"  which introduced the idea that psychological issues could be rooted in unconscious processes.
 This marked the birth of psychoanalysis.
 Freud proposed that the mind is divided into three parts: the conscious, the preconscious, and the unconscious.
 He argued that repressed memories and desires in the unconscious mind influence behavior and thought processes.

 ### Key Theories and Works